 Advances in technology are continuously leading to innovations in transportation management.
 DelDOT’s integrated transportation management system (ITMS) includes technology and telecommunications that are used to monitor and control the transportation system, as well as disseminate information to travelers.

 TMC staff monitor the transportation system 24 hours a day, 365 days a year.
-The TMC receives information from its own DelDOT sources, police and fire departments, and from the public.
+The TMC receives information from its own DelDOT sources, police and fire departments, and the public.

 Report an Issue